WHAT IS PERIOD POVERTY

 The Widespread impact of period poverty on US Students.
 Commissioned by Thinx & PERIOD.
 (October 2023)

 Over one in three (37%) American adults who menstruate report that they or their families have struggled to afford menstrual products.
-Similarly, 3 in 10 Canadian adults who menstruate report that they or their families have faced this issue.

 This study has been independently designed & conducted without bias by YouGov Surveys were conducted online among a representative sample of Canadians and Americans aged 18+